oborys/webex_roullete/README.md

 Check app availability on your server http://ip-address:56733 or http://localhost:56733

-For checking docker container you can use next CLI command
+For checking docker container, you can use next CLI command.

 ```
 docker ps
 ```
 ![](img/docker_ps.png)

-Running the next command you can see information about container logs, also monitor all output information from the Python app.
+Running the following command, you can see information about container logs, also monitor all output information from the Python app.
 And command like print, logging.debug, logging.info, logging.warning.

 ```
 docker logs [CONTAINER ID]
 ```
-If you edit code files or requirements.txt, run next commands to apply changes
+If you edit code files or requirements.txt, run next commands to apply changes.
 ```
 sudo docker stop sport_report_collab.docker && sudo docker start sport_report_collab.docker
 ```